 Oils, being fatty acids, are naturally resistant to spoilage and microbial growth and typically last two to three years.
 Once water or water-containing ingredients are added (typically in creams and lotions), the shelf life reduces drastically.
 Preservatives are generally required for water and water-containing products to minimize microbial growth.

 Alcohol is the most common preservative used in beauty products.
 Alcohol is readily available, cost-effective, and has broad-spectrum antimicrobial activity.
-Alcohol is the most common cause of skin irritation from the use of beauty products.
+Alcohol is the most common cause of skin irritation from the use of beauty products as well.

 Salt, Citric acid, and Potassium Sorbate are food-grade preservatives used for centuries to preserve water-containing products.
 Newer, bio-based preservatives have revolutionized our ability to protect beauty products without adding harsh chemicals.